 This financial report is designed to provide the District's citizens, taxpayers, investors, and creditors with a general overview of the District's finances and to demonstrate the District's accountability for the money it receives.
-If you have questions about this report or need additional financial information, contact the Frederick-Firestone Fire Protection District at 8426 Kosmerl Place, Frederick 80504-5444, or P.O.
-Box 129, Frederick, Colorado 80530; telephone 303-833-2742 or fax 303-833-3736.
+If you have questions about this report or need additional financial information, contact the Frederick-Firestone Fire Protection District at 8426 Kosmerl Place, Frederick, Colorado 80504-5444, telephone 303-833-2742 or fax 303-833-3736.
 Please direct all questions or requests to Finance Director Mike Cummins or Fire Chief Jeremy A. Young.